Formulas for Common Uses

 @IF(%%tfa_XXX%%="","TRUE","FALSE")

-Skip an object creation if either of two fields are empty
+Skip an object creation if either of two fields is empty

 @IF(@OR(%%tfa_XXX%%="",%%tfa_YYY%%=""),"TRUE","FALSE")

 Are you working with checkboxes in your skip-if formula?
-Be sure to review this doc for more details on using the checkbox choice alias in your formula for the best results.
+Review this article for more details on using the checkbox choice alias in formulas.

 Blank Values

-This formula says, "If there is a value in tfa_1, send that value.
-Otherwise, send the value in tfa_2
+This formula says, "If there is a value in tfa_XXX, send that value.
+Otherwise, send the value in tfa_YYY.

 Checkboxes